Finnish literature

-After becoming a part of the Russian Empire in the early 19th century the rise in education and nationalism promoted public interest in folklore in Finland and resulted in an increase of literary activity in Finnish.
+After becoming a part of the Russian Empire in the early nineteenth century the rise in education and nationalism promoted public interest in folklore in Finland and resulted in an increase of literary activity in Finnish.
 Most of the significant works of the era, written in Swedish or increasingly in Finnish, revolved around achieving or maintaining a strong Finnish identity (see Karelianism).
-Thousands of folk poems were collected in Suomen kansan vanhat runot ('The Ancient Poems of the Finnish People').
+Thousands of folk poems in what came to be called Kalevala meter were collected in Suomen kansan vanhat runot (The ancient poems of the Finnish people).
 The most famous poetry collection is the Kalevala, published in 1835.
 The first novel published in Finnish was Seven Brothers (1870) by Aleksis Kivi (1834–1872).
 The book Meek Heritage (1919) by Frans Eemil Sillanpää (1888–1964) made him the first Finnish Nobel Prize winner.
 Another notable author is Väinö Linna.

-Other works known worldwide include Michael the Finn and The Sultan's Renegade (known in the USA as The Adventurer and The Wanderer respectively) by Mika Waltari (1908–1979).
+Other works known worldwide include Michael the Finn and The Sultan's Renegade (known in the USA as The Adventurer and The Wanderer, respectively) by Mika Waltari (1908–1979).
 Beginning with Paavo Haavikko and Eeva-Liisa Manner, Finnish poetry in the 1950s adapted the tone and approach of T. S. Eliot and Ezra Pound.
 The most famous poet was Eino Leino.
 Timo K. Mukka (1944–1973) was the wild son of Finnish literature.
-Prominent writers of the 21st century include Mikko Rimminen and sci-fi authors Leena Krohn (Finlandia Prize 1992) and Johanna Sinisalo (Finlandia Prize 2000).
+Prominent writers of the twenty-first century include Mikko Rimminen and science fiction authors Leena Krohn (Finlandia Prize 1992) and Johanna Sinisalo (Finlandia Prize 2000).

-Pre-Nineteenth century
+Pre-nineteenth century

 During the European early Middle Ages, what is now Finland was a sparsely populated area characterised by pre-state societies.
 It was gradually absorbed into the emergent states of Sweden and, to a lesser extent, Russia.
 There is almost no Finnish-language literature from the Middle Ages or earlier; the earliest text in a Finnic language is the unique thirteenth-century Birch bark letter no. 292 from Novgorod.
 The text was written in Cyrillic and represented a dialect of Finnic language spoken in the Russian Olonets region.
-Important books such as the Bible and Code of Laws were only available in Latin, Swedish or a few other European languages such as French or German.
+Books such as the Bible and Code of Laws were only available in Latin, Swedish or a few other European languages such as French or German.
 The understanding of the medieval circulation of these non-Finnish writings in what is now Finland has been growing since the National Library of Finland digitised its medieval Fragmenta membranea.

-Written Finnish was established by Bishop and Finnish Lutheran reformer Mikael Agricola (1510—1557), who based it mainly on western dialects.
+Written Finnish was established by Bishop and Finnish Lutheran reformer Mikael Agricola (1510–1557), who based it mainly on western dialects.
 His main works are a translation of the New Testament (completed in 1548) and a primer, Abckiria, in Finnish.
+The first translation of the entire Bible was published in 1642.
 The first grammar of Finnish was published by Aeschillus Petraeus in 1649, and includes eight Finnish riddles.
 Another major step towards developing a written vernacular literature came with the work of Cristfried Ganander, who published over 300 riddles in 1783.

 Until 1800, most of the literature published in Finnish was religious.